-Take a look at what the response I got below.
+I shared this list of consumer trends making an impact with some industry insiders.
+Take a look at the response I got below.
 And if you have the time, you’ll want to check out two previous articles that include responses to my original email, one on how to ensure consumer success, and another from Benary’s Jennifer Calhoun on going the extra mile to capture the public’s imagination.

 Tim Duffin, Ball Horticulture

 On point 2 I’m in general agreement.
-People want to know what else flower plant do besides being pretty.
-A Focusing on pollination is one way to demonstrate what else flowers do.
+People want to know what else flower plants do besides being pretty.
+Focusing on pollination is one way to demonstrate what else flowers do.